Skip to main content

 Using the Python SDK

-The python SDK provides 3 main classes to interact with Conveyor:
+The Python SDK provides four main classes to interact with Conveyor:

 • ContainerTaskRunner: this class is used to run a single container task and wait for your task to finish.

-• TaskSubmitter: this class accepts a list of tasks (e.g. ContainerTaskRunner) and executes them parallel.
+• TaskSubmitter: this class accepts a list of tasks (e.g. ContainerTaskRunner or SparkTaskRunner) and executes them in parallel.
 It returns the results of each task as an iterator when the tasks are finished.
-You will not get the logs of each task as output but you can get a link to the Conveyor logs.
+You will not get the logs of each task as output, but you can get a link to the Conveyor logs.

 • ProjectBuilder: this class is used to build a project.
 Use it to build a project and use that build_id to run your jobs.